pusher/pusher-http-node/README.md

-# A node library for Pusher API
+# A node.js library for Pusher API

 ## Installation
 ```